Antwerp in spring: markets, cafés and walkable neighborhoods

 Wander into Zuid

 Start at St. Vincents, a blend of design store, café, and gallery that captures the city’s creative side in one spot.
 Even if you don’t buy anything, browsing here feels inspiring.
 A few streets over, Damoy Store keeps things minimalist with timeless fashion pieces that are more about how you feel in them than about labels.
-And for something more eclectic, Rosier 41 is a vintage boutique with curated racks: no chaos, just handpicked finds that make slow shopping a pleasure.
+And for something more eclectic, Rosier 41 is a vintage boutique with curated racks: no chaos, just handpicked finds.

 By the time you’ve wandered through Zuid’s shops and galleries, you’ll be ready to sit down for something nourishing.
 One of the nicest things about Antwerp is that lunch isn’t treated as a quick pit stop.
 Cafés here invite you to stay as long as you like, and in spring the pace feels even slower - a mix of locals catching up with friends and solo diners with books or laptops open just for the sake of writing a line or two.